 Dove Soap & Dogs

 The good news is that Dove soap doesn’t contain any toxic ingredients!
-However, it is possible the soap could cause digestive issues in a dog.
+However, it is possible that Dove could cause digestive upset, just like other ingestion of other types of soap could.

-You may notice these symptoms if your dog eats Dove soap:
+While many dogs are fine, you may notice some of these symptoms if your dog eats Dove soap:

 - Vomiting